ahmed-marzook/Electron-DoItNow/README.md

   });
 });

-// Quit when all windows are closed (except macOS) app.on("window-all-closed", () => {
+// Quit when all windows are closed (except on macOS) app.on("window-all-closed", () => {
   if (process.platform !== "darwin") {
     app.quit();